 Avaya grants End User a license within the scope of the license types described below.
 The applicable number of licenses and units of capacity for which the license is granted will be one (1), unless a different number of licenses or units of capacity is specified in the Documentation or other materials available to End User.
 "Designated Processor" means a single stand-alone computing device.
 "Server" means a Designated Processor that hosts a software application to be accessed by multiple users.
-"Software" means the computer programs in object code, originally licensed by Avaya and ultimately utilized by End User, whether as stand-alone Products or pre-installed on Hardware.
-"Hardware" means the standard hardware Products, originally sold by Avaya and ultimately utilized by End User.
+"Software" means the computer programs in object code, originally licensed by Avaya and ultimately utilized by End User, "Hardware" means the standard hardware Products, originally sold by Avaya and ultimately utilized by End User.